 Deck Construction Rules

-- A card’s colour identity is its color plus the color of any mana symbols in the card’s rules text.
-A card’s colour identity is established before the game begins, and cannot be changed by game effects.
-The cards in a deck may not have any colours in their colour identity which are not in the colour identity of the deck’s commander.
+- A card’s color identity is its color plus the color of any mana symbols in the card’s rules text.
+A card’s color identity is established before the game begins, and cannot be changed by game effects.
+The cards in a deck may not have any colors in their color identity which are not in the color identity of the deck’s commander.